-The best kept secret of the Dewa Sanzan
+The most sacred site of the Dewa Sanzan

 Also known as “the shrine deep at the back of the Dewa Sanzan” (出羽三山の奥宮), Mt.
-Yudono has been a key feature of Yamabushi pilgrimages since Prince Hachiko opened the mountains for worship in the late 6th century A.D., and it is still revered by thousands of visitors to the region to this day.
+Yudono has been a key component of Yamabushi pilgrimages since Prince Hachiko first opened the mountains for worship in the late 6th century A.D., and it is still revered by hundreds of thousands of visitors to the region to this day.

 -Accessibility varies from year to year due to heavy snowfall.